 Perhaps those of you trained in the art of divination could take a peek into the future and let us know whether this prophecy will come true.
 We would be happy to buy you a round of butterbeers for your troubles.

-While a Ministry of Magic attraction may or may not be on the way, a new Harry Potter-themed roller coaster is coming for sure.
+While a Ministry of Magic attraction may or may not be on the way, Universal has built a new Harry Potter-themed roller coaster.
 Universal Orlando removed the Dragon Challenge coaster (which used to be known as Dueling Dragons before its Harry makeover) in 2017 from Hogsmeade at Islands of Adventure in 2017.
-In its place, it will open a completely new attraction in 2019.
+In its place, it opened a completely new attraction, Hagrid’s Magical Creatures Motorbike Coaster, in June 2019.